Deputy Marriage Commissioner for the Day

 - In person: Present valid photo identification and appropriate fees.
 The Clerk will prepare and administer the Oath.
 The oath will indicate that this person is being sworn solely for the purpose of performing the specific ceremony and cannot be used to perform any other ceremony.
 Once the oath is completed a copy will be given to the applicant along with instructions on performing the ceremony and completing the marriage license.

-- By mail: Mail your completed application and appropriate fees to the Clerk-Recorder's Office, see Locations for the address.
+- By mail: Mail your completed application and appropriate fees to the Clerk-Recorder office.
 The Clerk will prepare the Oath for a Deputy Commissioner and mail it back to the applicant to appear before a Notary Public to acknowledge the Oath.
 The applicant will mail the completed Oath to the Clerk-Recorder before the wedding date.
 The Clerk will return via mail the Filed Oath, sample vows, instructions for the completion of the marriage license.

 When and where is this service offered?